How to Sell on Shopee Singapore [2026]: Fees, Mall, SCO & Ads 2026

 First things first: Shopee is the undisputed leader in Singaporean e-commerce.
 If you want to reach local online shoppers, this is where you need to be.

 Shopee’s dominance is built on a massive and seriously engaged user base.
-The platform commands a whopping 52% of the region’s e-commerce gross merchandise value (GMV) and has grown to process over 10 billion gross orders.
+As of 2026, the platform commands a whopping 52% of Southeast Asia’s e-commerce gross merchandise value (GMV) and has grown to process over 10 billion gross orders.
+In Singapore alone, Shopee.sg continues to be the most visited e-commerce platform.

 A lot of this success comes from a mobile-first approach that clicks with Singaporean consumers.
-They have pioneered features like live-stream shopping, which has seen its engagement triple.
-You can dig deeper into Shopee’s impressive performance on Business Times.
+They have pioneered features like Shopee LIVE (live-stream shopping), which has seen its engagement triple.
+Shopee’s affiliate programme has also matured in 2026, giving sellers access to a network of content creators who promote products for a commission — a powerful growth lever for new shops.

 This powerful mix of market share, user engagement, and integrated services makes it an incredibly attractive place for sellers to build a business.